 Birth-cohorts were compared either individually, or grouped by vaccine eligibility.
 In the individual birth-cohort analysis, each birth-cohort was compared to the last vaccine non-eligible cohort, i.e. the 2010 birth-cohort.
 Birth-cohorts 2011–2015 were grouped as vaccine-eligible cohorts (VEC), and birth-cohorts 2005–2010 as vaccine non-eligible cohorts (VNEC).
 Statistical analyses were performed in R version 3.4.4.
 (R Core Team 2018) using the R packages; survival (Therneau 2017), RMS (Harrell, Jr. 2018) and epiR (Stevenson et al. 2017).

 Mean age at hospitalization was calculated for each birth-cohort and diagnostic group.
-Analysis of variance was used to test whether significant difference existed between cohorts, which was followed by Tukey’s honest significant difference, procedure if an overall difference was identified.
-Median hospital length of stay was calculated for each diagnostic group, and compared between between cohorts using the Wilcoxon rank sum test.
+Analysis of variance was used to test whether significant difference existed between cohorts.If an overall difference was identified, the analysis was followed by Tukey’s honest significant difference procedure.
+The median hospital length of stay was calculated for each diagnostic group, and compared between between cohorts using the Wilcoxon rank sum test.
 Crude incidence rates (IR) of hospital admissions were calculated for each birth-cohort, diagnostic group and age group, and incidence rate ratios (IRR) were calculated between the VNEC and VEC assuming Poisson variance.
-The proportion of hospitalizations leading to admission to the intensive care unit (ICU) stay was calculated by birth-cohort and diagnostic group.
+The proportion of hospitalizations which led to intensive care unit (ICU) stays was calculated by birth-cohort and diagnostic group.

-The Kaplan-Meier product limit estimator was used to calculate both event-free survival as well as the event-free survival difference of the VNEC compared to the VEC for each of the diagnostic groups.
+The Kaplan-Meier product limit estimator was used to calculate both event-free survival, as well as event-free survival difference of the VNEC compared to the VEC, for each of the diagnostic groups.
 Subsequent hospitalizations of the same child with the same discharge diagnosis were excluded from this portion of the analysis.
-Follow-up time was censored on emigration and death.
-Cox regression was used to estimate the hazard ratio of admission between the VNEC and VEC.
-To elucidate whether potential differences between VNEC and VEC were likely to be due to direct effects of the vaccine, the Cox regression was repeated for two restricted age-ranges; 0-90 days of age and 90 days and older.
-A sensitivity analysis with regards to potential unmeasured confounding of the hazard ratio was calculated using E-values.
-An E-value represents the minimum association an unmeasured confounder would need to have with both the exposure and the outcome, to completely explain away the observed association.
+Follow-up time was censored upon emigration or death.
+Cox regression was used to estimate the hazard ratio of admissions between the VNEC and VEC.
+To clarify whether potential differences between VNEC and VEC were likely to be due to direct effects of the vaccine, the Cox regression was repeated for two restricted age-ranges; 0-90 days of age and 90 days and older.
+A sensitivity analysis of potential unmeasured confounding of the hazard ratio was calculated using E-values.
+An E-value represents the minimum association with both exposure and outcome, which an unmeasured confounder would need to have, to completely explain away the observed association.

 Results